libsdl-org/libtiff/doc/multi_page.rst

 When the SubIFDs are not chained, each offset within the SubIFD array has to be activated and read individually.
-:c:func:`TIFFSetDirectory()` only works with main-IFD chains because allways starts with the first main-IFD and thus is able to reset the SubIFD reading chain to the main-IFD chain.
+:c:func:`TIFFSetDirectory()` only works with main-IFD chains because always starts with the first main-IFD and thus is able to reset the SubIFD reading chain to the main-IFD chain.

 Writing Multi Page TIFF